Phnom Penh, between smiles, illusions, and blue dollars

 The illusion of a city

-Arriving in Phnom Penh deludes you.
-And at the same time, reassures you.
+Arriving in Phnom Penh deludes you and at the same time calms you down.

-To get around, you put on ‘Southeast Asian city mode‘: heavy traffic, smog, dirt, and green and elegant areas coexist in serene harmony.
+To get around you put on“Southeast Asian city” mode: brisk traffic, smog, dirt, green and elegant areas coexist in serene harmony.

-Friendly, smiling people are capable of seriously questioning your ‘gruff’ attitude as a westerner who has moulded his character with the idiocies of social networks, and now finds himself bewildered, at times helpless by so much… helpfulness.
+The friendly, smiling people are able to seriously challenge your “gruff” attitude as a Westerner who has molded his character with the idiocies of social networks, and now finds himself bewildered, at times helpless by so much… helpfulness.

 And it is these occasions that allow you to put on the brakes, and return to being what you are and not what you would like to be seen to be.

 I took lodging in a ‘working-class’ neighbourhood where for a few dollars they guaranteed me a (dirty) room, with a private bathroom (next to the bed, more private than that), and a fan.
 Forgetting, however, to mention the beasts that roam the area at night.
-However, I can count on the many massage parlours in the area, which for only $5 promise to take the stress of the long journey away.
+However, I can count on the many massage parlors in the area, which for as little as $5 promise to take away the stress of the long journey.

-Last note of the day: before looking for a currency exchange at the market (they are the best, no doubt about it), the Bank of Canada ATM at the airport dispensed me with $100 worth of counterfeit, the ones named Supernotes.
+Last note of the day: before looking for a currency changer at the market (they are the best, no doubt about it) the Bank of Canada ATM at the airport dispensed me with $100 counterfeit, those named Supernotes.

-They are perfect, identical in every way, except for one detail: with much irony and ridicule, on the front, the banknote bears a small inscription…COPY!
+They are perfect, identical in every way, except in one detail: with much irony and teasing, on the front, the bill bears a small inscription...COPY!

 Text: Gabriele Orlini